Guzzler Drivetime Methodology

 The new methodology of the drivetime shown in Green is the most accurate in that it is able to start mid node compared to the old methodology which must find the closest beginning or end node.

-The Start point is located on a one way road and therefore the old methodology will teleport to non-one way start node and will then begin its drive time calculation, which allows it to reach its destination sooner.
-The New Methodology recognizes the one way road and is able jump onto it to start its drive time which leads to reaching the destination in a longer more realistic drive time.
+The Start point is located on a one-way road and therefore the old methodology will teleport to a non-one-way start node and will then begin its drive time calculation, which allows it to reach its destination sooner.
+The New Methodology recognizes the one-way road and is able to jump onto it to start its drive time which leads to reaching the destination in a longer more realistic drive time.

-The resulting trade area will be affected by the limited access roads as well, as shown in the diagram below of the 3 minute trade area around the same start point above renders different trade areas affected by the limited access roads.
-The new methodology is unable to travel quite as far as the old methodology, but is more accurate.
+The resulting trade area is affected by the limited access roads as well, as shown in the diagram below of the 3-minute trade area around the same start point above renders different trade areas affected by the limited access roads.
+The new methodology is unable to travel quite as far as the old methodology but is more accurate.